Security isn’t always top of mind, especially when it comes to your employees. Make sure you and your employees aren’t doing any of these six things.

 Password insecurity is more common than you think, especially because in order to keep passwords so secure, you aren’t supposed to save them on a device or even write them down.
 That’s why many IT professionals resort to keeping default passwords for common devices around the office (it’s just less of a hassle than a password reset).

-Keep in mind that the top 10 most-used password list has barely changed in the last five years and cyber criminals are counting on that.
-Make sure that every device that has any kind of connection to the Internet is not set with its out-of-box default password.
+Keep in mind that the top 10 most-used password list has barely changed in the last five years and cybercriminals are counting on that.
+Make sure that every device with any kind of Internet connection is not set with its out-of-box default password.